blinatumomab (Intravenous route)

 blinatumomab can temporarily lower the number of white blood cells in your blood, which increases the chance of getting an infection.
 If you can, avoid people with infections.
 Check with your doctor immediately if you think you or your child are getting an infection or if you have a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.

-blinatumomab may cause a serious type of reaction called tumor lysis syndrome.
+blinatumomab may cause a serious reaction, called tumor lysis syndrome (TLS).
 Your doctor may give you a medicine to help prevent this.
-Call your doctor right away if you or your child have a decrease or change in urine amount, joint pain, stiffness, or swelling, lower back, side, or stomach pain, a rapid weight gain, swelling of the feet or lower legs, or unusual tiredness or weakness.
+Call your doctor right away if you or your child have a change in how much or how often you urinate, muscle or joint pain, rapid weight gain, swelling of the feet or lower legs, or unusual tiredness or weakness.

 Pancreatitis may occur while you are using blinatumomab.
 Tell your doctor right away if you or your child have sudden and severe stomach pain, chills, constipation, nausea, vomiting, fever, or lightheadedness.